-If you plan on visiting Russia soon, you may be intrigued to discover more about Russian currency, how to exchange your money, and methods of payment that are acceptable whilst traveling in Russia.
+If you plan on visiting Russia soon, you may be intrigued to discover more about Russian currency, how to exchange your money, and methods of payment that are acceptable whilst traveling in Russia, including the E-visa process.

 What Currency Do Russia Use?